-First we’ll hunt, then we’ll gather, and finally we’ll find a safe place for your monarch eggs to rest until hatching…
+First we’ll hunt, then we’ll gather, and finally we’ll find a safe place for your monarch eggs to rest and develop until hatching…

 Hunt For Eggs

 Where should you look for monarch eggs?
-Here’s a list of places where many gardeners are finding their migration eggs:
+Here’s a list of places where many monarch raisers are finding their migration eggs:

 - Small milkweed seedlings that have popped up over the summer

-- Lone milkweed plants located away from patches that are chocked full of predators
+- Lone milkweed plants located away from large patches that are chocked full of predators…potted or garden plants

 - Late season fresh-leaved milkweed varieties including tropical milkweed, balloon plant, swamp milkweed

-- First year perennial milkweed with fresh leaves including common, swamp, butterfly weed
+- First year perennial milkweed seedlings w/ fresh leaves including common, swamp, butterfly weed

 - Seed pods

-- Nearby non-milkweed plant leaves or grass…accidents happen! 🙃
+- Nearby non-milkweed plant leaves or blades of grass…accidents happen! 🙃

 Of course, monarch females are the queens of egg-hiding, so leave no milkweed leaf unturned!